From Backroads to Big Stages: The Red Clay Strays Story

 Andy Bishop – Bass that rumbles like an Alabama storm.
 Smart and quick with a wry grin, Andy loves to fish, owns a boat, and lives near the water in Daphne, AL, with his wife Taylor.
 If you’ve heard him on the Theo Von podcast with Brandon, you know he’s got wit for days.

-John Hall – Firestarter behind the kit.
-Animated and sweet, John endears himself to crowds with his earnest playing and joyful gestures — arms raised high, sometimes even standing on his kick drum like he’s testifying.
+John Hall – Firestarter behind the kit, known for cussing up a storm.
+Animated, John endears himself to crowds with his storytelling, earnest playing, and joyful gestures — arms raised high, sometimes standing on his kick drum like he’s testifying.
 Folks who’ve met him say what you see onstage is exactly who he is offstage.

 Zach Rishel – Electric guitar, shredding with a style that sneaks up on you.
-Zach has just the right touch with his notes, not too many, not too few, just freakin’ soulfully right.
+Zach has just the right touch with his notes, not too many, not too few, just freakin’ soulfully right, coming from his hard rock roots.
 He’s private by nature, known for his playing more than his press, and happily so.

 Sevans Henderson – Keyboards that haunt, holler, and hold it all together.
 Sevans met the band while they were touring with Elle King, blew them away with his keyboard feats, and the chemistry was instant.
 He’s the newest member and now a fixture, splitting time between Nashville and the road.

 Matthew Coleman – non-band-member, songwriter, videographer, social media mind, and documentarian.
-He’s usually the one catching lightning in a frame — one show, one post, one perfect backstage moment at a time.
+He’s usually the one catching lightning in a frame — at shows, in posts, and during backstage moments.
 This blurry beauty (photographer unknown) is what happens when Matthew isn’t behind the lens. (wink, wink)

 From the Ground Up

 In the quiet stretch when live music disappeared, Brandon sold roofs along the Gulf Coast.
-After a string of hurricanes when insurance didn’t cover the full costs of damaged roofs, and the company he worked for lost money on the jobs, Brandon’s now quick to admit, with a grin, “I’m not a good salesman.”
+After a string of hurricanes, Brandon can look back and now admit, with a half-grin, “I’m not a good salesman.”

 Meanwhile, Andy picked up work with an insurance adjuster, trying to help people pick up the pieces.